t3-oss/t3-env/README.md

 Deploying your app with invalid environment variables is a hassle.
 This package helps you to avoid that.

+> For full documentation, see https://env.t3.gg

 ## Installation

 > [!NOTE]
 >
->This is an ESM only package that requires a tsconfig with a module resolution that can read package.json#exports (`NodeNext` if transpiling with `tsc`, `Bundler` if using a bundler).
+> This is an ESM only package that requires a tsconfig with a module resolution that can read package.json#exports (`NodeNext` if transpiling with `tsc`, `Bundler` if using a bundler).

 ```bash
  # npm